rsg169/insight_project/README.md

 ## How to install and get it up and running

-The tool was tested on a computing cluster comprised of Elastic Compute Cloud (EC2) instances.
+This tool was tested on a computing cluster comprised of Elastic Compute Cloud (EC2) instances.
 Development utilized Python (v3.5.2) and execution required Apache Hadoop (v2.7.6) and Apache Spark
 (v2.4.0).
-To start, clone the repository on the master node of your cluster, and type `python3 start.py` in the created directory.
-Copy the master node Public DNS (IPv4) to your clipboard to respond to the prompt.
+To start, clone the repository on the master node of your cluster, navigate to the `data-processing` directory, and type `python3 start.py`.
+You will be prompted to enter the master node
+Public DNS (IPv4), the term to be searched, and the time range of the search.

 <hr/>